When Figurative Illustration Goes Wrong

 So I don’t take issue with figurative language being used to teach a lesson: we learn new stuff based on the old stuff that we already know.
 That’s a good thing.

 Yes, lungs do use compression in a rare form of exhalation, and bellows do act similarly in that unusual case.
-But bellows do not do what lungs do for nearly all of the time that lungs are doing anything.
+But bellows do not do what lungs do the vast majority of the time that lungs are doing anything.

 This equation runs a risk of harm in a context where the error might result in a quack creating a therapy based on bellows functions to treat someone’s wholly unrelated lung dysfunctions.